edgecollective/edge-blog/projects/ojofeliz.md

 | [![](/img/ojofeliz/feather_m0.jpg)](/img/ojofeliz/feather_m0.jpg) |
 |:--:|
 |**Fig 6.** The [Feather M0 LoRa microcontroller](https://www.adafruit.com/product/3178), available e.g. from Adafruit for $35 |

+We'll be designing a simple, easy-to-solder through-hole PCB (printed circuit board) to integrate these components and allows them to be easily mounted inside a weatherproof enclosure, and connected to a solar panel, battery, and associated solar charging circuitry.

 # Prior work